mathworks-ref-arch/matlab-integration-for-jupyter/matlab-vnc/README.md

    FROM matlab AS matlab-install-stage
    ```

-3. MATLAB should be on the path in the image built used in step 1.
+3. MATLAB must be on the system path in the image built in step 1.
    If not, then edit the following line to point to your MATLAB installation:

    ```